Scandal (1950 film): Production

 Co-screenwriter Ryūzō Kikushima in 1956.

 In the aftermath of the Toho strikes and subsequent Red Purge of left-wing Japanese filmmakers from major studios, Kurosawa joined other filmmakers to form the independent production company Society of Film Artists to assist in the creation of his films.
-Scandal was consciously conceived by Kurosawa as a protest film about the increasing popularity of tabloid journalism in Japan.
+Scandal was conceived by Kurosawa as a protest film about the increasing popularity of tabloid journalism in Japan.
 Kurosawa, who generally did not engage with the press, had himself been the subject of rumours among magazines that had implied an unrequited romance between himself and the actress Hideko Takamine, whom Kurosawa had worked with on the film Horse (1941).
 The end of the occupation of Japan was approaching, and Kurosawa saw the rise in such journalism to be a social issue.

 Scandal, produced by Shochiku, was co-written by Kurosawa and Ryūzō Kikushima.
 Kurosawa described some difficulty during the writing of the screenplay, with neither himself nor Kikushima feeling satisfied with its development.
 As he continued to write, Kurosawa found himself more interested by the character of Hiruta, and eventually wrote the film focussed around his character's internal conflict.
 About a year and a half after the film's release, he remembered that he had unconsciously based the character on a man he met at a bar once who spoke glowingly of his bedridden daughter while listing many faults with himself.
-Music in Scandal was used to either support or contrasts the image by way of aural cues, for example, the use of fanfares upon the death of Hiruta's daughter, Masako.
+Music in Scandal was used to contrast the image by way of aural cues to create a psychological tension.
+For example, the popular hit "Happy Tokyo" was used for dramatic scenes, and fanfares for the death of Hiruta's daughter, Masako.

 Toshiro Mifune and Yoshiko Yamaguchi co-starred in the first of five collaborations together.
 Yamaguchi later reflected on the experience as having been a frightening one, describing the atmosphere of the set as "incredibly intense", and Kurosawa as kind but a perfectionist.
 The shooting of Scandal started in late 1949 and finished in January 1950, occurring concurrently with Mifune's wedding, and the realisation of several of Kurosawa's writing projects (including the premiere of Akatsuki no Dassō, and the filming of Tetsu of Jilba and Fencing Master).
 The film is 104 minutes long with the final cut being 2,860 metres in length.
 Around the time of Scandals production and release, Kurosawa was conceptualising his next film Rashomon (1950).
 In particular he spent his time thinking about the structure of the titular gate seen in the film by location-scouting in Kyoto and Nara.